How to get your cluster computer account set up in Friend 016/017 for the first time

 - Click on the Start Menu and type cmd to get the Command Prompt.
 Note that in the Command Prompt you need to type "H:" first to navigate from the C drive to the H drive.

-- New for this term, DrJava is now located on the S: drive.
+- As of Fall 2013, DrJava is now located on the S: drive.
 To open it,

 - Click on the start menu icon in bottom-left